 Rabies vaccination is the most effective way to prevent your cats from rabies.
 Rabies vaccinations are a significant part of your cat’s routine care, and they can start as early as twelve weeks of age.

 This is followed up by a booster a year after the first dose.
-Regular vaccinations should be followed every one to three years after the booster to ensure the efficiency of the vaccine.
+Regular vaccinations should be administered every one to three years after the booster to ensure the vaccine's effectiveness.

-Due to the severity of rabies and minimal sources of treatment, it is required by law to vaccinate your cats.
+Due to the severity of rabies and the limited sources of treatment, it is required by law to vaccinate your cats.
 This is to minimize the cases brought about by the viral disease and prevent any further complications before it is too late.

 Indoor Protection